Shuo1027/-ESG-/README.md

-Repository Overview
+  Repository Overview:
 The folder “How ESG Creates Firm Value (Raw Data)” provides the complete data foundation and analytical materials for the study “How ESG Creates Firm Value: Disaggregating Environmental, Social, and Governance Capabilities through a Meta-Analytic Structural Lens.”
 The repository is constructed to mirror the empirical design and methodological steps described in Section 3 (Methodology) of the paper, ensuring transparency, traceability, and full replicability of the meta-analytic structural equation modeling (MASEM) process.
 Its internal structure follows the sequential logic of the study, from systematic literature identification and coding, to meta-analytic synthesis, structural estimation, and robustness validation.

-Folder Structure and Description
+  Folder Structure and Description:
 1.Meta-Analysis Literature List
 This subfolder contains the study-level master literature database that underpins the entire meta-analytic procedure reported in Sections 3.1–3.4 of the paper.
 Rather than serving as a simple bibliography, this file represents the empirical screening and coding backbone of the analysis.